If you believe you will be adversely affected by the granting of a Planning Permit, you can lodge a formal objection with Council.

 Alternatively, you can:

-- complete and submit the Objection to a Planning Permit application form, or
+- complete and submit the Objection to a Planning Permit application form and submit it to Council via email, post or in person.

 Timeframe for submitting the objection